seongjaelee/nvatom/README.md

 ## Settings

-To configure your note directory, set `notational-velocity.directory`:
+To configure your note directory, set `nvatom.directory`:

 * Open your `~/.atom/config.cson` file from the menu: *Atom > Open Your Config*
 * Append the following lines:

     ```cson
-      'notational-velocity':
+      'nvatom':
         directory: '/path/to/your/notes'
     ```